Renunciation or Refusal of Inheritance online with notary | ScriptaLegal

 Description

-• According to the Civil Code of Quebec, any heir who does not wish to avail himself of his rights in a succession has a period of 6 months following the death of a person to expressly renounce it.
+• According to the Civil Code of Québec, any heir who wishes to renounce his or her rights in a succession has a period of 6 months following a person's death to do so.

-• The decision to renounce an estate may simply be made to refuse to inherit from the deceased, or because the estate is in deficit.
+• This declaration must take the form of a notarial deed, simply made to refuse to inherit from the deceased or because the estate is in deficit.

-• In the case of renunciation of a succession involving a will in Quebec, all beneficiaries mentioned in the will, including legatees coming by representation,, must renounce the succession before Revenu Québec can intervene.
+• In the event of renunciation of an estate with a will in Quebec, all beneficiaries mentioned in the will, including legatees coming by representation, must renounce the estate in order for Revenu Québec to intervene.

 • If some of the heirs renounce and the others do not, then the others will have to take steps on their own to renounce.

-• Virtual interview with a notary to assess your needs and answer your legal questions;
+• Virtual interview with a notary to assess your needs and obtain legal advice;

-• Meeting for explanations and signature of the document before a notary;
+• Meeting for explanations and signing the waiver in person or in the virtual presence of a notary;

 • The cost of using the electronic signature platform is included in the price.